davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle.md

 > Anthropomorphism is the attribution of human traits, emotions, and intentions to non-human entities

-Discussions of code design/architecture are often maddeningly anthropomorphic.
-We talk about where code "lives", about what it "knows".
-We say that some code "talks" to other code, we say that we should "ask" certain pieces of code certain things, and not "tell" them.
-And on and on.

-But code is just
-text: nothing more.
-It doesn't live anywhere, it doesn't know anything, it doesn't talk, ask, tell -- not _literally_ anyway.
-When we say these anthropomorphic things, we know they are just metaphors.
-We know they are really just short for other things that we could have said instead.

-But sometimes these anthropomorphic metaphors can be unhelpful, as they mask what we really mean.
-They are especially unhelpful when we use them during explanations.
-Unless someone already knows what the metaphors mean, using them in explanations doesn't actually explain anything to the person.

 It strikes me as anthropomorphic to describe code as having a "reason to change".
 Code doesn't literally have reasons (to change, or to anything) because it doesn't think.
 It's text in a file.
-It has no mind, intentions, desires, wishes, hopes, dreams -- nor any of the things necessary to have reasons for anything: for getting ice cream, for riding a bike, for writing more code, for changing code, etc. Hence, I think it's unhelpful to use this anthropomorphic language in an explanation of the SRP.
+It has no mind, intentions, desires, wishes, hopes, dreams -- nor any of the things necessary to have reasons for anything: for getting ice cream, for riding a bike, for changing.

-So, anthropomorphism aside, what I think Martin must have meant is this:
+Anthropomorphism aside, what I think Martin must have meant is this:

-> _Programmers_ should only have one reason to change a class.
+> Programmers should only have one reason to change a class.

 Okay, that's better.
 Progammers definitely have reasons for changing code.
 But now here's the problem.
 This is literally never true.
 Here are some reasons